wp-plugins/coming-soon-page/readme.txt

 1. Log in to your website administration panel.
 2. Go to Plugins page Add New > Upload Plugin .
-3. Click “Choose file” then select the Coming Soon plugin  zip file.
+3. Click "Choose file" then select the Coming Soon plugin  zip file.
 4. Then Install and activate the plugin.

 That's all, now you can build you Coming soon page.
 If any problem occurs, contact us at [support@wpdevart.com](mailto:support@wpdevart.com).